-If Your Foreclosure Case is Dismissed, Can the Lender Refile?
+If Your Foreclosure Case is Dismissed in Florida, Can the Lender Refile?

 foreclosure notice